nuxion/labfunctions/README.md

 ## :nut_and_bolt: Features

-- Define a notebook like a function, and execute it on demand or scheduled it
+- Define a notebook like a function, and execute it on demand or scheduling it
 - Automatic Dockerfile generation.
 A project should share a unique environment but could use different versions of the same environment
 - Execution History, Notifications to Slack or Discord.
 - Cluster creation applying scaling policies by idle time or/and enqueued items